iwarner/CodeBlender-Middleman/source/localizable/docs/bower.md

 Especially useful for concatenating these files together locally through Middleman.

-A bower.json file shoudl exist in root which implies the libraries required for the project.
+A bower.json file should exist in root which implies the libraries required for the project.
 Running the following in the terminal will update and prune these:

     $ /Volumes/Groups/UX/tms.com/www